Showgirls of Pakistan: Background

 Mujra is a dance form that emerged during the Mughal empire, practiced by courtesans for the elite classes of Northern India.
 The documentary explores the prejudice, censorship, and misogynistic climate in which Mujra dancers work in modern-day Punjab, Pakistan.

 Music

 The soundtrack of the film is composed of old melodies of Lollywood films from the 1960s and 1970s.

 Synopsis

 Showgirls of Pakistan revolves around the lives of three performers, Afreen Khan, Uzma Khan, and Reema Jaan.
 Afreen's story follows her dancing in Lahore's public theaters.
 She dances on a dangerous platform where performers are beaten, harassed, kidnapped, or shot.
 Uzma performs in rural private parties and dance bars in Dubai.
 Finally, veteran dancer Reema, a transgender woman or khawaja sira, had a promising dancing career on stage but now struggles to find work.

 Reception

 The film was premiered in the IDFA Competition 2020.
 It was selected by VICE for its non-fiction collection The Short List, the film is also available on their YouTube channel.

-The film was positively reviewed by Foreign Policy, Dawn, Mint, Business Doc Europe and Upperstall.
+The film was positively reviewed by Foreign Policy, Dawn, Mint, and Business Doc Europe.